 Additionally, if you publish articles on a daily basis, getting an author bio plugin for your WordPress blog would be wise.

-You’ll be able to write a short description about yourself and place your social media accounts on each and every article.
+You’ll be able to write a short description about yourself and place your social media accounts on each article.
 The looks matter as well, and Starbox has some professional themes you can use.
 You can read more about it from here.

 3. Take Time and Market Yourself like a Professional